What Are Your "Desert Island" UAD Plug‑Ins?

 “My favorite compressor of all time has to be the 1176.
 I have a Blackface Rev F that I love, but when I need more than one, I reach for the UAD 1176 Classic Limiter Collection.
 Vocals, guitars, drums, bass, piano — it does everything.
 The addition of the Rev A, E, and Anniversary models really gives me options!

 Another plug-in set that I use on nearly every mix has to be the EMT reverbs.
 I can't live without a plate reverb, and the UAD EMT 140 is the closest I've heard to the real thing.
 The length adjustment feels real and not digitally manipulated.
 The 3 different models are subtly different and give me tonal flexibility to have a bright, dark, or clean sounding plate.

-In the Neve® Classic Console Plug-In Bundle I have all the tone shaping tools that I need to do a great mix.
+In the Neve® Complete Plug-In Bundle I have all the tone shaping tools that I need to do a great mix.
 I use all of them and for different reasons, just like I would with the hardware.
-You can't beat Neve 1073 EQ and 33609 Compressor on drums and guitars.
-The Neve 1081 EQ is great for vocals and acoustic guitars.
+You can't beat Neve 1073® EQ and a 33609® Compressor on drums and guitars.
+The Neve 1081® EQ is great for vocals and acoustic guitars.
 The 88RS Channel Strip is fantastic for surgical precision.”

-“The 1176 Classic Limiter Collection, the Neve 31102 EQ emulation, and the EMT 140 Plate Reverb.
-The reason is simple — this was the basic "go to" set-up in Studio A at the Power Station (now Avatar) where I really learned how to become an engineer.
-While that studio was comparatively basic, it was also so user-friendly and amazing sounding.
-Incredible records were made there, with not much more than those three devices I still rely on and love.
+“The 1176 Classic Limiter Collection, the Neve 31102® EQ emulation, and the EMT 140 Plate Reverb.
+The reason is simple — this was the basic "go-to" set-up in Studio A at the Power Station (now Avatar) where I really learned how to become an engineer.
+While that studio was comparatively basic, it was also user-friendly and sounded amazing.
+Incredible records were made there, and with not much more than those three devices.
 The UAD versions help give me that classic sound (and feeling) again.”